 Relics

 Monday, Jan.
-15, 1934 Time magazine
+15, 1934 Time magazine:

 Unlike the slick, undignified bargaining in London's Sotheby's and Paris's Hotel Drouot, art auctions in Manhattan's American Art Association-Anderson Galleries are conducted with éclat.
 Dealers and bidders sit in a somber Italianate hall as big as a small theatre while the auctioneer intones numbers from his pulpit.
 Across a shrewdly lit, velvet-hung stage Negro attendants parade the objects to be sold.
 If the objects or their owners are of sufficient importance, the sale becomes a major date in the Manhattan social calendar.